okbob/plpgsql_check/README.md

     └────────┴──────────┴───────────────────────────────────────────────────────────────────┘
     (9 rows)

-The times in the result are in miliseconds.
+The times in the result are in milliseconds.

 The profile per statements (not per line) can be displayed by function plpgsql_profiler_function_statements_tb: